textadventures/quest/docs/using_libraries.md

   </function>
 ```
 And make sure you get whole lines.

+In both the Quest full code view and Notepad++ you will see minus signs in boxes down the left side.
+If you click on these, the XML element will be collapsed into a single line.
+Now you just need to copy-and-paste that one line, and you can be sure you have the whole element.

 Personally, I like to move all turn scripts, functions, verbs, commands and types into libraries, and leave objects (rooms and items) in the main game.
 For one thing, objects are a lot easier to edit in the proper editor, while functions and commands not so much.
 An important point here is that you do not need to plan to use libraries from the start.
 In fact, there is not much point until you have a fair number of functions in your game.